Tombstone (film): Critical response

 In a mixed review, Chris Hicks writing in the Deseret News said, "aside from Russell and Val Kilmer's scene-stealing, sickly, alcoholic Doc Holliday, there are so many characters coming and going, with none of them receiving adequate screen time, that it becomes difficult to keep track of them all."
-But he did comment, "some very entertaining moments here, with Russell spouting memorable tough-guy lines".
+He commented, "some very entertaining moments here, with Russell spouting memorable tough-guy lines".
 Overall, he felt, "Taken on its own terms, with some lowered expectations, Western fans will have fun."
 Emanuel Levy of Variety believed the film was a "tough-talking but soft-hearted tale" which was "entertaining in a sprawling, old-fashioned manner."
 Regarding screenwriter Jarre's dialogue, he noted, "Despite the lack of emotional center and narrative focus, his script contains enough subplots and colorful characters to enliven the film and ultimately make it a fun, if not totally engaging experience."
 He also singled out Val Kilmer as the standout performance.
 The film was not without its detractors.
 James Berardinelli writing for ReelViews offered a negative review, recalling how he thought, "The first half of Tombstone isn't an example of great filmmaking, but it is engaging.
 There's a sense of growing inevitability as events build to the shoot-out at the OK Corral.
 The melodramatic "serious" moments are kept to a minimum, and the various gunfights are choreographed with style and tension.
 Then, at the one-hour ten-minute mark, the Clanton gang and the Earps square off.
 From there, things get progressively worse.
 Not only is the last hour anticlimactic, but it's dull.
 Too many scenes feature lengthy segments of poorly-scripted dialogue, and, in some cases, character motivation becomes unclear.
 The gunplay is more repetitious than exciting.
 The result—a cobbled-together morass of silly lines and shoot-outs—doesn't work well."